priya006/Selenium-Grid/README.md

    This could be helpful to find the version of browser you are using from Ipad or any device
 2. Run the command `instruments -s devices` to get the list of IOS devices associated to your laptop
 3. IOS Real Device or Simulator turn on the  `Allow Remote Automation`option.
 Navigate to `settings > safari > advanced`
 4. Run the command `appium-doctor` and make sure you see green tick for all the checks.
+4. Enable Developer  Options in Android Emulator before trying ti run the tests.
+Settings > System > About emulated device > Click the `Build Number 7 times`.

 **References**